PCLC at University of California, San Francisco (UCSF)

 UCSF At-A-Glance

-The UCSF Palliative Care Program provides interdisciplinary palliative care consultation at a major academic medical center.
-Our program works across settings, including hospitals, clinics, and home care, and integrates the services of hospital medicine with a cancer center and office of population health.
-UCSF also offers a pediatric palliative care consultation service and perinatal palliative care program.
-We are known for our robust palliative care research and implementation science program, and for our strong focus on team and trans-disciplinary care.
-We are experienced at teaching palliative care program development to all disciplines at all levels.
+The UCSF Division of Palliative Medicine provides interprofessional, transdisciplinary palliative care services at a major academic medical center.
+Their division works across settings, including hospitals, inpatient hospice, clinics (cancer and non-cancer), and assisted living, and integrates the services with a comprehensive cancer center.
+UCSF also offers a pediatric pain and palliative care consultation service.
+They are known for their robust palliative care research and implementation science program, and for a strong focus on team and interprofessional care.
+They are experienced at teaching palliative care program development to all disciplines at all levels.

 Key benefits of training with UCSF also include access to: